woei66/dlauncher/README.md

 # Introduction

-DLauncher is a new Minecraft launcher which is developed by Flutter+Dart+RUST and the goal of this launcher is fast, cross-platform and flexible.
+dLauncher is a new Minecraft launcher which is developed by Flutter+Dart+RUST and the goal of this launcher is fast, cross-platform and flexible.
 Welcome to ask questions, new features and enhancements.

 # License

-Copyright © 2024-2025 DLauncher Contributors
+Copyright © 2024-2025 dLauncher Contributors

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this program except in compliance with the License.
 You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0).